 ACV as a Marinade

-So there it is!
 The health benefits of apple cider vinegar are astonishing.
-It is important to keep in mind the proper dosage and timing of ACV intake for optimal benefit.
+It is important to remember the proper dosage and timing of ACV intake for optimal benefit.
 Without a doubt, doing many little things right can significantly reduce fatigue and add up to big improvements in health and performance.

-It is important to note that many of the current studies are on animals and it will take more time for high quality human based studies to provide a more sound base of resarch.
-However, a vast majority of the research thus far has been promising and I highly encoure considering the many apple cider vineger health uses.
+It is important to note that many of the current studies are on animals, and it will take more time for high-quality human-based studies to provide a more sound base of research.
+However, a vast majority of the research thus far has been promising, and I highly encourage considering the many apple cider vinegar health uses.

 If you enjoyed this article and are dealing with fatigue, you may want to consider checking out our article on the Low FODMAP Diet for Athletes and the Ultimate Candida Overgrowth Diet.
-As discussed above, using ACV can be beneficial for many athletes dealing with gut issues and can be used in conjunction with many therapeutic diets.
-In fact, one study found ACV demonstrated antifungal properties which may allow it to provide therapeutic effects in the treatment of candida overgrowth .
-Even more, using ACV can be a lifestyle change that helps maintain a healthy gut and peak performance for the long run.
+As discussed above, using ACV can benefit many athletes dealing with gut issues and can be used in conjunction with many therapeutic diets.
+In fact, one study found ACV demonstrated antifungal properties, which may allow it to provide therapeutic effects in the treatment of candida overgrowth .
+Even more, using ACV can be a lifestyle change that helps maintain a healthy gut and peak performance in the long run.

 - Shishehbor, F., et al., Apple cider vinegar attenuates lipid profile in normal and diabetic rats.
 Pak J Biol Sci, 2008.
 11(23):2634-8.